US Dollar Collapse Predictions: The Dollar is on its way out

 The Triffin dilemma is the conflict of economic interests that arises between short-term domestic and long-term international objectives for countries whose currencies serve as global reserve currencies.
 The use of the US dollar for global trade creates a big demand for dollars from all around the world leading to the dollar strengthening relative to other global currencies.
-This dollar strength made US exports become uncompetitive compared to its peers overseas.
+This dollar strength made US exports become uncompetitive compared to their peers overseas.
 This has led to the hollowing out of the US manufacturing sector and a flight of jobs over the past few decades.
 This has imposed heavy costs on those who worked in blue-collar jobs across many areas of the US including the so-called “Rust Belt”.

 China being an export-led economy would not want to fall into the same trap as the United States.
 While they would like to have global trade denominated in yuan in principle (as a matter of national pride) one doubts if they want their exports (which are a big part of their economy) to become more expensive.
-Also, for all trades to settle in yuan China would have to export yuan to many other nations that would need yuan to settle trade with their trading partners.
+Also, for all trade to settle in yuan China would have to export yuan to many other nations that would need yuan to settle trade with their trading partners.
 Given the strict capital controls in China, it would be surprising if China allows a lot of yuan to go out of the country to foreign shores.

 China has benefitted from the dollar system (running up trade surpluses year after year) where they can have their exports cheaper due to dollar strength so they would not mind having the reserve currency as something other than their own currency.
-Even if China wanted to set up the yuan as a default reserve currency the question is that would other states fully embrace it?
+Even if China wanted to set up the yuan as a default reserve currency the question is would other states fully embrace it?

-Also, in event of military hostilities with China or its allies they can (like what Russia is facing right now) could be “cut off” from the reserve currency yuan which would be determinantal to them.
+Also, in event of military hostilities with China or its allies, they can (like what Russia is facing right now) could be “cut off” from the reserve currency yuan which would be determinantal to them.

 A return to a system like BANCOR (neutral reserve currency) proposed by Keynes in 1944 would require active cooperation between many nations across the world.
-With active geopolitical tensions among various sets of nation pairs: Russia and USA, USA and China, Europe and Russia, Saudi Arabia/UAE and Iran etc. the chances of another “Bretton Woods” kind of consensus are next to nil.
+With active geopolitical tensions among various sets of nation pairs: Russia and USA, USA and China, Europe and Russia, Saudi Arabia/UAE and Iran, etc. the chances of another “Bretton Woods” kind of consensus are next to nil.

 US Dollar Collapse Predictions: Gold and Bitcoin to replace US Dollar?

 GOLD has been around for centuries and was used as a medium of exchange in older times.
 Gold reserves can be kept locally which eliminates depending on other nations to purchase let’s say dollars or yuan or some other currency to affect trade.
 Russia already is reportedly considering accepting payment for natural gas from “unfriendly nations” in gold.
 This eliminates the need to convert the dollars into rubles they get for oil/gas payments which are now harder given the sanctions.
-Russia has one of the highest gold reserves in the world at $130B+ which they can use as collateral to trade (in lieu of now hard to come dollars).
+Russia has one of the highest gold reserves in the world at $130B+ which they can use as collateral to trade (in lieu of now hard-to-come dollars).

 Greater adoption of gold-backed trading is bound to increase the price of gold in which case given their large reserves is going to benefit them the most.
 Nations could directly trade with each other in gold eliminating the threat of sanctions via 3rd parties.
-However, transporting huge amounts of gold between nations would have its unique challenges in terms of transportation, security and insurance for such transfers.
-Gold also requires a strenuous audit for its weight, and quality/purity which would be other overheads added in this kind of monetary system.
+However, transporting huge amounts of gold between nations would have its unique challenges in terms of transportation, security, and insurance for such transfers.
+Gold also requires a strenuous audit for its weight and quality/purity which would be other overheads added in this kind of monetary system.
 One can in theory settle the trade between 2 nations on a “net basis” (vs trying to pay by gold for every small transaction between both) but this would entail the government having to pay the individual entities till the overall trade is settled as one final transaction.

 BITCOIN: The other possibility for the next global reserve currency floated by some (especially by Bitcoin enthusiasts) is Bitcoin.
 Unlike gold which is physically hard to move given its weight and the cost of security/transportation Bitcoin has no such challenges.
 The amount of Bitcoin on the open ledger can easily be verified and there is no counterparty risk if it is held securely by individuals/nations.
-Also, gold requires large scale auditing of gold and verification of the gold itself (i.e., purity) which Bitcoin does not.
+Also, gold requires large-scale auditing of gold and verification of the gold itself (i.e., purity) which Bitcoin does not.
 Russia recently has indicated its willingness to even accept Bitcoin for its oil and gas.

 Accepting Bitcoin for all global trade right now would be a Bitcoin purist’s ultimate dream but given the amount of liquidity in the Bitcoin market, it would interesting to see how such a thing would play out.
 More development in the L2 (Layer 2) application space like Lightning Network could help overcome this challenge.
 While with the passage of time the volatility in Bitcoin is reducing (on a relative basis) but for some traders, the volatility might be unappealing to transact in.
 A mitigation mechanism like instantly converting the Bitcoin transactions back into local fiat currencies would help overcome the volatility issue.
 Bitcoin either on the main chain or via L2 applications like the Lightning network with its low fees would be cheaper in terms of costs to move money from buyer to seller compared to traditional finance channels.